Sylvester W. Bill 'Sonny' Nelson

 He was preceded in death by his parents and two sisters, Carolyn McWhirt and Barbara Joan Powell.

-A memorial service to celebrate Bill's life will be held at 1:00 pm at Sweetser Wesleyan Church, 200 W. Delphi Pike, Sweetser, IN, preceded by interment at 12:00 noon at Grant Memorial Park.
+A memorial service to celebrate Bill's life will be held at 1:00 pm on Monday, June 1, 2020, at Sweetser Wesleyan Church, 200 W. Delphi Pike, Sweetser, IN, preceded by interment at 12:00 noon at Grant Memorial Park.

 Arrangements are entrusted to Needham-Storey-Wampner Funeral Service, North Chapel, 1341 N. Baldwin Ave., Marion, IN.